IVRPowers/blog/content/post/trends/the-importance-of-video-call-recording.md

 It is important for the recording system to comply with applicable regulations and laws.
 For example, if it is a contact center handling credit card information, **the system must comply with payment card industry security standards and comply with data privacy laws**.
 Be sure to research relevant regulations in your country or region and choose a recording system that complies with them.

 ##	#2.
-Recording quality
+Video recording quality

 Recording quality is essential for the recording system to be effective.
 There must be adequate image and sound quality RAW/SD/HD so that customer interactions can be properly heard and seen.
-Additionally, it is important to ensure that **the recording system has sufficient capacity to store high-quality recordings** without degrading the quality of the image and sound.
+Additionally, it is important to ensure that **the recording system has sufficient capacity to store high-quality recordings sizes** without degrading the quality of the image and sound.

 ##	#3.
 Security of recordings

-It is important for recordings to be securely protected to prevent any manipulation or loss. **There must be robust security measures throughout the life cycle of recordings**, from storage to deletion.
+It is critic for recordings to be securely protected to prevent any manipulation or loss. **There must be robust security measures throughout the life cycle of recordings**, from storage to deletion.
 Recordings must be encrypted and stored in a secure location to ensure customer privacy and comply with data privacy regulations.

 ##	#4.
 Access and management of recordings